Dream Center

-The Dream Center is a Pentecostal network of community centers in Los Angeles, California, established in 1994.
+The Dream Center is a 501(c)(3) nonprofit Christian Pentecostal network of community centers based in Los Angeles, California, established in 1994.
 The president of Dream Center is Matthew Barnett.

 History

-The organization was founded in 1994 by Matthew Barnett and Tommy Barnett of Dream City Church as a home missions project of the Southern California District of the Assemblies of God.
+The organization was founded in 1994 by Pastor Matthew Barnett and Tommy Barnett of Dream City Church as a home missions project of the Southern California District of the Assemblies of God.